MohsenBg/MyNvimConfig/README.md

-# MyNvimConfig
+# My Neovim Config
-my config neovim for myself and not lose it
+This is my noevim config you can use it if you want.

 ## Start
 I use repo blew for starter config and change it and add some plugin <br/>